-The Masculinities Research portfolio is currently being broadened to focus beyond HIV and SRH to include non-communicable diseases (where poor engagement of men in care is also of critical importance) and other themes (e.g. men’s engagement in maternal and child health).
-An evaluation we conducted in Tanzania and Zimbabwe highlighted the importance of improved couples’ relationships – both as a wellbeing outcome valued by men and women, and as a contributor to the effectiveness of male involvement interventions.
+Formerly the ‘HIV in Men’ portfolio, the Masculinities Research portfolio conducts research to inform evidence-based interventions to promote positive masculinity in relation to sexual & reproductive health (SRH) and health agency more broadly.
+The portfolio is currently being broadened to focus beyond HIV and SRH to include non-communicable diseases (where poor engagement of men in care is also of critical importance) and other themes (e.g. men’s engagement in maternal and child health).
+An evaluation conducted in Tanzania and Zimbabwe was published in 2020.
+It highlighted the importance of improved couples’ relationships – both as a wellbeing outcome valued by men and women, and as a contributor to the effectiveness of male involvement interventions.

 Between 2020 and 2021, the Masculinities Research Lead, Dr Webster Mavhu spent a considerable amount of time developing a proposal for a project entitled: ‘Research to promote positive masculinity and sexual health among younger adolescents in Zimbabwe’.
 He plans to co-develop and evaluate an intervention for 10-14 year-olds that addresses the causes of gender inequality in adolescent sexual health through approaches that challenge norms that privilege boys/men over girls/women.
 The ultimate goal is to develop an effective scalable model.
 The project will include both girls and boys but will have a focus on boys.
 He will i) conduct research to identify the issues to be targeted ii) work with younger adolescents to co-develop and pilot the intervention iii) develop tools to measure norms related to masculinity iv) test the intervention to determine if it is feasible and acceptable.